munanadi/gatelinks/README.md

 2. Get a RPC from [Helius](https://www.helius.xyz/) and add in .env
 3. Get a DB URL from [PlanetScale](https://app.planetscale.com/) and add in .env
 4. Shadow drive works only on Mainnet for now.
 [Get SHDW tokens from Jupiter](https://jup.ag/swap/USDC-SHDW)

+---

+> Skipping planetscale for now cause of dep errors.
 5. Setup Planetscale and Drizzle Migrations
   1. Create planetscale DB
   2. Run these `migrations:generate` and `migrations:push` to get the schema and create DBs

+---

+5. Vercel postgres.